jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 We couldn't do a flash cut, because the product already had hundreds of millions of Documents in the traditional DB, and it would take too long to migrate them to Cloud Storage during a maintenance window, which we want to keep as short as possible.
 We could migrate the Documents via batch processing.
 This would take days if not weeks, so how do we ensure that the correct Document is always managed properly during the migration period?

 We embarked on something called **Dual Reads and Writes**.
 Basically, the feature would delegate to two sets of datastores, DB and Cloud Storage, during the migration period.
 Documents would be managed in both.
-This is definitately as structural choice, not a behavior choice.
-So we don't to avoid updates to the Red Hexagon as much as possible.
+This is definitely a structural choice, not a behavior choice.
+So, we don't to avoid updates to the Red Hexagon as much as possible.

 I'm going to simplify this and sanitize it quite a bit.
 The product contained 20 years of legacy code.
-It wasn't as clean as the diagram above suggets.
+It wasn't as clean as the diagram above suggests.
 I'll omit the trials and tribulations until we converged upon a design much like this.

 <img src="/assets/HexArchDocument2.png" alt="Basic Hexagonal Architecture with Document with Dispatcher" width = "90%" align="center" style="padding-right: 35px;">

 `PersistDocumentsViaDispatching` was the key to make it all work.
-This class is variation of **Composite**.
+This class is a variation of **Composite**.
 It's self-referential, but it's not going to be quite as flexible as the previous **Composite** example. `PersistDocumentsViaDispatching` will have indirect knowledge of the DB and Cloud Storage Adapters.
 Dispatching rules are also FeatureFlag controlled.

 Let's look at some implementations.

-I'm going to omit **update** operation to keep things more simple:
+I'm going to omit **update** operation to keep things simpler:
 ```java
 interface IPersistDocuments {